-Oversubscription Criteria for Community Primary Schools September 2021
+Oversubscription Criteria for Brent Community Schools in 2024/2025

-The criteria set out below apply to community primary schools only.
-There are 32 Community Primary Schools in Brent.
-Voluntary aided or religious faith schools, foundation schools and academies have their own admission policies.
-Parents should approach the head teacher or chair of governors of these schools directly for a copy of their admission arrangements or visit www.brent.gov.uk/admisisons this webpage will list all the admission arrangements for all schools in Brent.
+The criteria set out below apply to the all Brent community schools.

+Voluntary aided or religious faith schools, foundation schools, free schools and academies have their own admission policies.
+Parents should visit the website of these schools for a copy of their admission arrangements or visit www.brent.gov.uk/admissions